DebalB/Python_public/FCNN_for_classification/Readme.md

 In order to overcome above issues, Fully Convolutional Networks (FCNN) can be used.

-By definition, FCNNs architectures comprise only Convolutional layers i.e. there are no Fully Connected/Linear layers in these networks.
+By definition, FCNNs architectures comprise of only Convolutional layers i.e. there are no Fully Connected/Linear layers in these networks.

 Although it does add a few extra steps in extracting the predicted class, the benefits in accuracy far outweigh this slight inconvenience.

+In the file 'FullyConvolutionalResnet18.py', we take a Resnet18 PyTorch model pretrained on Imagenet dataset and replace the final Fully Connected/Linear layer with a Convolution layer and copy the corresponding weights.

+This gives us a Resnet18-FCNN model which can make predictions on images of arbitary dimensions without performing any resize or crop operation.

 ## Computing CNN Receptive Fields through backpropagation